X3I/poketwo.com/_pages/items/life-orb.md

+---
+permalink: /items/life-orb
+image: /img/logo.png
+description: >
+  An item to be held by a Pokémon.
+It boosts the power of moves, but at the cost of some HP on each hit.
+---

 # Life Orb

 An item to be held by a Pokémon.
 It boosts the power of moves, but at the cost